 - To tap into the knowledge and experience of other farmers.

-The facilitator will help the group form and work effectively together, guiding farmer members in deciding how they want to run their Action Group.
-This will include:
+The facilitator supported the group to form and work effectively together, guiding farmer members in deciding how they wanted to run their Action Group.

 - Organising and running activities on behalf of the group as defined in the group’s extension plan.
-This includes arranging meetings and venues and communicating all necessary information to members.
+This included arranging meetings and venues and communicating all necessary information to members.

 - Sourcing and booking experts to present on topics identified by group members and briefing experts to help them to focus on the most relevant topics for members.

-- Facilitating at group meetings, including making connections/ensuring all members get the opportunity to participate in discussions and expert presentations.
+- Facilitating at group meetings, including making connections/ensuring all members got the opportunity to participate in discussions and expert presentations.

-- Working with members to review the group’s extension plan and individual members’ farm action plans to help ensure targets are being met.
+- Working with members to review the group’s extension plan and individual members’ farm action plans to help ensure targets were being met.

 - Lead farmers are like the ‘captain’ of a sports team.
 They represent the Action Group and are responsible for being the point of contact between the facilitator, the Action Group and B+LNZ.

-- They are also responsible for submitting the Extension Plan and coordinating group finances.
+- They were also responsible for submitting the Extension Plan and coordinating group finances.